 9 Indian players who have played for both Mumbai Indians and Royal Challengers Bangalore

 Mumbai Indians and Royal Challengers Bangalore have been two of the most popular IPL franchises since the Indian Premier League's inception.
-While Royal Challengers Bangalore have not won in any of its 3 final appearances, Mumbai Indians have not lost in any of the 3 finals they have played.
+While Royal Challengers Bangalore have not won in any of its 3 final appearances, Mumbai Indians, on the other hand, have won 4 of the 5 finals they have played.
 Both the teams have shared a number of players in the last 11 years, which includes 9 Indian international players.
 They have also had a lot of common overseas players like Corey Anderson, Nathan Coulter-Nile and Tim Southee, to name a few.

-The 9 Indian players who have played for both the franchises are as under.
+We look at the 9 Indian international players that have played for both these franchises below.

 (Note - This list only considers players who have represented India at the international level)